 [(2) Was unsuccessful in achieving a score of proficient on the Keystone Exam after at least two attempts.

-(3)] (ii) (2) Has met the attendance requirements of the school [district's attendance requirements for the course] district, AVTS or charter school, including a cyber charter school. [(4)] (iii) (3) Has participated in a satisfactory manner in supplemental instructional services CONSISTENT WITH THE STUDENT'S EDUCATIONAL PROGRAM [under § 4.24(i)] provided by the school district, AVTS or charter school, including a cyber charter school, as provided under § 4.24(j) §§ 4.24(K) and subsection (e)(8) 4.51B(F).
-(3) (D) A student below grade 12 who has not demonstrated proficiency on a Keystone Exam or Keystone Exam module after at least two attempts on the exam may qualify to participate in one or more project-based assessments if the student has met all of the following conditions: (i) Has taken the course.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (3)] (ii) (2) Has met the attendance requirements of the school [district's attendance requirements for the course] district, AVTS or charter school, including a cyber charter school.

+[(4)] (iii) (3) Has participated in a satisfactory manner in supplemental instructional services CONSISTENT WITH THE STUDENT'S EDUCATIONAL PROGRAM [under § 4.24(i)] provided by the school district, AVTS or charter school, including a cyber charter school, as provided under § 4.24(j) §§ 4.24(K) and subsection (e)(8) 4.51B(F).
+(3) (D) A student below grade 12 who has not demonstrated proficiency on a Keystone Exam or Keystone Exam module after at least two attempts on the exam OR MODULE may qualify to participate in one or more project-based assessments if the student has met all of the following conditions:

+(i) (1) Has taken the course.

-- (ii) (2) Has met the attendance requirements of the school district, AVTS or charter school, including a cyber charter school. - (iii) (3) Has participated in a satisfactory manner in supplemental instructional services CONSISTENT WITH THE STUDENT'S EDUCATIONAL PROGRAM provided by the school district, AVTS, or charter school, including a cyber charter school, as provided under § 4.24(j) §§ 4.24(K) and subsection (e)(8) 4.51B(F), for at least 2 school years or the equivalent amount of time for schools that operate on a block schedule. - (E) A STUDENT TO WHOM § 4.4(D)(4) APPLIES MAY QUALIFY TO PARTICIPATE IN ONE OR MORE PROJECT-BASED ASSESSMENTS IF THE STUDENT HAS MET ALL OF THE FOLLOWING CONDITIONS: - (1) HAS TAKEN THE COURSE.
+(ii) (2) Has met the attendance requirements of the school district, AVTS or charter school, including a cyber charter school.

+(iii) (3) Has participated in a satisfactory manner in supplemental instructional services CONSISTENT WITH THE STUDENT'S EDUCATIONAL PROGRAM provided by the school district, AVTS, or charter school, including a cyber charter school, as provided under § 4.24(j) §§ 4.24(K) and subsection (e)(8) 4.51B(F), for at least 2 school years or the equivalent amount of time for schools that operate on a block schedule.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (E) A STUDENT TO WHOM § 4.4(D)(4) APPLIES MAY QUALIFY TO PARTICIPATE IN ONE OR MORE PROJECT-BASED ASSESSMENTS IF THE STUDENT HAS MET ALL OF THE FOLLOWING CONDITIONS: (1) HAS TAKEN THE COURSE.

-(2) HAS MET THE ATTENDANCE REQUIREMENTS OF THE SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL. [(4)] (F) Successful completion of a project-based assessment aligned to the Keystone Exam or Keystone Exam module on which a student did not demonstrate proficiency shall satisfy the requirements in § 4.24.
-(G) A STUDENT ENROLLED IN A DEPARTMENT-APPROVED CAREER AND TECHNICAL EDUCATION PROGRAM WHO HAS NOT DEMONSTRATED PROFICIENCY ON A KEYSTONE EXAM OR KEYSTONE EXAM MODULE IN BIOLOGY MAY QUALIFY TO PARTICIPATE IN A PROJECT-BASED ASSESSMENT IN BIOLOGY IF THE STUDENT HAS MET ALL OF THE FOLLOWING CONDITIONS: (1) HAS TAKEN THE COURSE.
+(2) HAS MET THE ATTENDANCE REQUIREMENTS OF THE SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL.

+[(4)] (F) Successful completion of a project-based assessment aligned to the Keystone Exam or Keystone Exam module on which a student did not demonstrate proficiency shall satisfy the requirements THAT STUDENTS ACHIEVE PROFICIENCY ON THE KEYSTONE EXAMS in § 4.24.

+(G) A STUDENT ENROLLED IN A DEPARTMENT-APPROVED CAREER AND TECHNICAL EDUCATION PROGRAM WHO HAS NOT DEMONSTRATED PROFICIENCY ON A KEYSTONE EXAM OR KEYSTONE EXAM MODULE IN BIOLOGY MAY QUALIFY TO PARTICIPATE IN A PROJECT-BASED ASSESSMENT IN BIOLOGY IF THE STUDENT HAS MET ALL OF THE FOLLOWING CONDITIONS:

+(1) HAS TAKEN THE COURSE.